inbo/n2khab-monitoring/functionality.md

 </DIV>

-# 1. Input data and high-level functions needed to achieve a sampling design and analysis results {#results}
+# 1. Input data and high-level functions needed to achieve a sampling design and analysis results

 ## 1.1 Needed for drawing probability samples